MicrosoftDocs/globalization/globalization/input/korean-ime.md

 # Korean IME

-If you need to enter some text in Korean, the Korean IME for Windows lets you enter text using the Korean Hangul alphabet while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.
+If you need to enter some text in Korean, the Korean Input Method Editor (IME) for Windows lets you enter text using the Korean Hangul alphabet while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.

 ## Add the Korean keyboard layout